oysterhotels/oysterhotels.github.io/_posts/2016-03-22-using-react-with-jquery.md

 caveat: I think using jQuery and React to manage updates to the **same** DOM elements is a bad idea.
 React is really smart about figuring out how to update the DOM, but that only works if React is the only thing doing the updates.
 So unless you can cleanly separate the DOM elements in your UI so that some **only** get updated by React and others **only** get updated by jQuery, I wouldn't try it.

-So say for instance you're going to Render a product list with a React template and then jQuery is going to add and remove CSS classes to the list items - this is a bad idea.
+So say for instance you're
+going to render a product list with a React template, and then jQuery is going to add and remove CSS classes to the list items, and then your React render function might get called again later.
+This is a bad idea.
+React will have no idea about the changes that jQuery has made.
+Some of React's efficiency comes from reusing DOM nodes on the page when things change, rather than always inserting or deleting nodes.
+If jQuery is making DOM changes that React doesn't know about, some node that gets reused might be in an unexpected state.

 One further caveat is that you should only really consider this mixed approach if you're planning to *eventually* replace jQuery rendering with React.
 Using both doesn't make sense long-term, but if you're